teodorpatras/EasyTipView/README.md

 - [x] Can be shown pointing to any ``UIBarItem`` or ``UIView`` subclass.
 - [x] support for any arrow direction `←, →, ↑, ↓`
 - [x] Automatic orientation change adjustments.
-- [x] Fully customisable appearance.
+- [x] Fully customizable appearance.
-- [x] Fully customisable presentation and dismissal animations.
+- [x] Fully customizable presentation and dismissal animations.

 <a name="installation"> Installation </a>